 The following list of the world’s 10 biggest stadiums does not include multi-purpose national stadiums like North Korea’s 150,000 capacity Rungrado May Day Stadium, which hosts anything from public executions to mass gymnastic displays.
-Instead, we list stadiums that are predominantly used to host football matches.
+Instead, we list stadiums that are predominantly used to host association football (soccer) matches.

 1. Camp Nou, Barcelona